leaningktower/Analog-GPS-data-receiver/README.md

 <img width="1100" alt="Pasted Graphic 1" src="https://github.com/leaningktower/Analog-GPS-data-receiver/assets/17516571/9cb75191-05ad-4593-9742-cd3b5acdf3d3">

 The block diagram of the receiver is shown above.
-The receiver includes 5 different part, the 1st mixer board, 1st LO board, 2nd mixer and correlation board, IF signal processing board and FPGA interfacing board (not shown).
-It is indicated by the dashed blocks in the diagram.
+The receiver includes 5 different parts, the 1st mixer board, 1st LO board, 2nd mixer and correlation board, IF signal processing board and FPGA interfacing board (not shown).
+They are indicated by the dashed blocks in the diagram.

 A commercial GPS antenna with internal amplifier and filters is used that can be easily find on AliExpress and Amazon.
 The first IF is set to around 60 MHz, which is relatively high to avoid the interference between antenna and local oscillator with poor shielding.
 LNA (BGA420) is placed before the 1st mixer (MAX2680) to decrease the noise figure of the receiver with a long coax cable between the antenna and receiver.